MLH-Fellowship/gitcord-bot/README.md

 # 🎯 GitCord Bot Features

-Add a list of the primary GitCord Bot features (could combine with screenshot section and just have animated demo GIFs?)
+*Could combine with screenshot section and just have animated demo GIFs?*

+- **Simple Installation** - Take advantage our easy installation process to install GitCord Bot to your Discord Server using our [website](https://gitcordbot.tech)

+- **Lighthouse Integration** - Scan a website and receive scores from a Lighthouse audit via our bot.
+No need to open Chrome Dev Tools or go to a website anymore.
+Run Lighthouse through Discord to easily share results with your entire dev team.

+- **Tech Stack Scanner** - Curious about what tech stack your favourite sites are using?
+Wonder no more.
+Discover the technologies a website is using using our tech stack scanner thanks to our Wappalyzer integration.

+- **Post Comments on GitHub Issues/PRs** - Using Discord to collaborate with your dev team?
+Why post in two places to keep your team up to date yet document your progress?
+Use GitCord bot to post on issues and PRs for you, notifying your team of the latest changes and keeping your repo up to date.

+- **Post & Update Comments on GitHub Discussions** - Using GitHub Discussions for daily standups?
+Our bot will make the process much smoother so you can concentrate on developing your awesome project.
+Make all your comments in one platform and leave GitHub for your code.
+Comment early on and in a last minute rush to update pre-standup?
+Use our update command to refresh your standup notes

+- **GitHub Projects Integration** - Using GitHub Projects for project management but find it a pain to setup, micro-manage and keep your team up to date if they don't check it?
+Our bot empowers you to create your GitHub Project through Discord and show its contents to your team with project & column creation and listing columns and cards.

 # 👥 The Team

-The developers behind GitCord Bot.
+*The developers behind GitCord Bot.
 Mention MLH Pre-Fellowship and create a list of developers + images, why we were inspired, what we enjoyed about the project/what we did and socials.
-Also, how we worked as a team, how we used GitHub, branches, Projects etc.
+Also, how we worked as a team, how we used GitHub, branches, Projects etc.*

 ## Louise Findlay - [@louisefindlay23](https://github.com/louisefindlay23)

-Insert Bio Image
+*Insert Bio Image*

-Why I was inspired to create Discord Bot, what I contributed/enjoyed about the project
+*Why I was inspired to create Discord Bot, what I contributed/enjoyed about the project*

 ## Nandini Jain - @Inoxia25

-Insert as above
+*Insert as above*

 ## Damir Temir - @dtemir